xfxf/veyepar-schedule-slide/README.md

    **Warning:** Python's built-in web server is single threaded, and browsers will hold the TCP connection open after loading.
 This will prevent the page from being loaded in multiple browser windows (or OBS instances).

+3. (Optional) If you wish to modify the HTML and CSS (such as change fonts), make a copy of the 'default' directory.

-3. In OBS, create a `Browser` source:
+4. In OBS, create a `Browser` source:

    * URL: (replace with where you're hosting this, see [options](#options) below)
    * Dimensions: 1920x1080 (or 1280x720), must be 16:9 aspect ratio.
    * Shutdown source when not visible: enable
    * Refresh browser when scene becomes active: enable

 ## Options